University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_1.md

 kraken2 --threads 2 --db db/std_8g --output -  --report kraken/ERR10479037.report --paired reads/ERR10479037_1.fastq.gz reads/ERR10479037_2.fastq.gz
 ```

-`kraken2` generates a report of all taxa found in the sample, we wont be looking at this report in detail but we will use it as input for `bracken` in step 3.2.
+`kraken2` generates a report of all taxa found in the sample, we wont be looking at this report in detail but we will use it as input for `bracken` in step 4 below.

 # **4. Species classification using Bracken**

-`bracken` (Bayesian Reestimation of Abundance with Classification KrakEN) is a companion tool to `kraken2` that improves species or genus-level abundance estimates.
+`bracken` (Bayesian Re-estimation of Abundance with Classification KrakEN) is a companion tool to `kraken2` that improves species or genus-level abundance estimates.

 Why do we need to use `bracken`?
 - `kraken2` classifies each read to the lowest taxonomic level it can confidently assign.
 Because many species share identical genomic regions, some reads are assigned only to a higher taxonomic rank (e.g., genus instead of species).
 This means simply counting `kraken2` species assignments can underestimate the abundance of some species in a sample.